yuanwentian/yuanwentian.github.io/index.md

 [comment]: <> Robotic manipulatuon is foundamaton to study，human’s intention，suchas Physics-AI. developing self-evolving system，engineer intuition，potentiality and curiousity，such concepts that can develop by themselves.

-*   Control & Optimization Theory.
+*   Control and Optimization Theory.
-*   Robotic Manipulation.
+*   Robotic Manipulation and Motion Planning.
 *   Cognitive Science.
 *   Artificial Intelligence and Application: reinforcement learning and inverse reinforcement learning.
 Multi Agent System.